meshula/wrinkles/README.md

 * `ProjectionOperatorMap`: decomposes/flattens a TopologicalMap from a source space such that each segment maps a set of ProjectionOperators to region of the source space, mapping media under each section of the output timeline
+* `OpenTimelineIO`: structures to represent an editorial timeline document

 Additionally there are tools for visualizing curves, transformations, and the temporal hierarchies of editorial documents.